as at 8 December 2023

 Andy retired from the Navy in 2007 and joined ASC where he was responsible for establishing the business improvement capability and managing ASC's operations in WA, which included maintenance and training for the Collins Class fleet.

 After a two-year stint as Chief Executive Officer of Defence SA, Andy commenced as the Managing Director of Saab Australia in 2017.

 - Chair of the Australian Industry Group (AiG) Defence Council

 - Prime Ministers Veterans' Employment Program Industry Advisory Committee

 Mr Oscar Zi Shao Ong

 Oscar, a PhD student at the University of Adelaide (UofA) from Malaysia, has a deep passion for representing students from different backgrounds, and has held a range of positions over his six years of study at the university.
-He is the current Adelaide University Union (AUU) Board President for the 2022 and 2019 term.
-He was the 2020-21 Student Representative Council (SRC) President, 2021-22 and 2018-19 AUU Board Director, the SRC General Secretary in 2018, and 2019-21 Academic Board member.
+He held the position of YouX (formerly known as Adelaide University Union) Board President in 2019 and again in 2022; and was the 2020-21 Student Representative Council (SRC) President, 2021-22 and 2018-19 AUU Board Director, the SRC General Secretary in 2018, and 2019-21 Academic Board member.
 A few important initiatives he helped introduce during COVID-19 includes: student support package (SSP) financial and wellbeing support, state international SSP, free flu vaccine.
-Oscar is also the current National President of Council of International Students Australia (CISA) and sits in the Council for International Education, which set the direction for Australia's role in international education and training and supports the implementation of the Australian Strategy for International Education 2021-2030.
+Oscar has previously been the National President of Council of International Students Australia (CISA) and also sat on the Council for International Education, which set the direction for Australia's role in international education and training and supports the implementation of the Australian Strategy for International Education 2021-2030.